10 Best Invisible Braces of 2018

 You can get invisible braces through your own dentist or order them online.
 With online purchase, there are two options.
 You can either book an office dental scan through the online provider's network, or skip the middleman entirely by choosing a company that will send you an easy-to-use impression kit that you can administer yourself.
 With this option, you send the kit back to the provider, which has in-house orthodontists prepare the digital scan from your impression mold.
 They make a determination about whether you are a good candidate for invisible braces.
 After this, they send you the alignment trays with specific instructions on how to use and when to change them.

-- 60% less expensive than all other options
+- 60% less expensive than many other options

 - Monthly financing or single one-time payment